International child arrangements

 Making arrangements with a co-parent abroad

-If you and your ex really can’t reach an agreement about who your child will live with or how they will spend time with their other parent, then it may be necessary to make an application to the court.
-It will be important to take legal advice to establish which court has jurisdiction (meaning which court has the power) to hear your case.
-It may be that there is more than one country that can hear the application.
-It's important to take advice from family lawyers in the relevant countries to understand exactly what the procedure is for making an application there.
+If you and your ex can't reach an agreement about who your child will live with or how they will spend time with their other parent, a court application may be necessary.
+The first critical step is to get legal advice to determine which country has jurisdiction (meaning which court has the power) to hear your case, as it's possible that courts in more than one country could be involved.

 How we can help